NHQ/jsynth/README.md

 # jsynth-ww

 This is jsynth with webworkers, and it is somewhat different because your function needs to return your function, for proper context scoping.
-See below.
+Becuz this uses webworkers, there is also a method for changing your DSP function.

 Use this module to generate audio/DSP with javascript functions in the browser.